 period.
 They flew mostly over the Pacific, but also around the world.
 This is

 one of Dave McQueen's favorite airlines - thanks!
-Requires the PAA
+Requires the FS2004

 FS2004 TOPAC DC-4.
 This repaint depicts the fictional Trans